Sewer56/nexus-what-i-want-to-build/docs/dxt-lossless-transform.md

 !!! info "Current Development Status"

-    As is, I am working on this project and Nx2.0 every hour of every weekend as a means of improving the modding ecosystem.
+    As is, I am working on this project and [Nx2.0](./nx2.0.md) every hour of every weekend as a means of improving the overall modding ecosystem.

     That said, because this introduces very unhealthy work habits (likely worse than Robin's), I would very well welcome patronage in terms of 'company time' if you think Nexus Mods would